Early Childhood Education

 Upon completion of this course, the student will be able to:

-- SLO# 1: Assess strategies to maximize the mental and physical health of children and adults in programs for all young children in accordance with culturally, linguistically and developmentally sound practices.
+- SLO# 1: Describe strategies to maximize the mental and physical health of children and adults in care and education settings, for all young children in accordance with culturally, linguistically and developmentally sound practices.

 - Assess strategies to maximize the mental, physical and emotional health in programs for all children in accordance with culturally, linguistically and developmentally sound practice.